 Gigantia is physically isolated from its neighbours by a chain of steep mountains that ring it and form its natural land boundaries; this isolation allowed for a high degree of independent social development.
 Its first human inhabitants seem to have arrived in the Neanderthal age, with no great later in-migrations known, although in more modern times, occasional explorers and lost travellers wandered in across the mountains, or were blown onto the seacoast and made their way inland.
 These occasional travellers and their descendants contributed a more modern brain, a broader variety of physical shapes and sizes, and other hybridization advantages to the mostly Neanderthal-based Gigantean gene pool.
 Some of these contributed traits produced social or physical advantages for the males carrying them, and were sufficiently advantageous to have spread by reproduction, so that modern-day Giganteans are clearly Neanderthal-Cro-magnon hybrids - traits that show most clearly in the men.

 This Kingship by merit of mass is for a one year term; who will be king is decided by the age-old method of weighing prospective candidates in competition.
 In the last decade, all the winners of that competition, bar one, have exceeded 1000 pounds, and the lone exception was just seven pounds shy of the half ton mark.
-So, the last 10 years the Gigantean throne has only once been occupied by a man weighing less than 1000 pounds.
-And that lone exception took his 993 pound body and turned it into a 1000 pound body by the end of his week-long coronation feast.
+That lone exception took his 993 pound body and turned it into a 1000 pound body by the end of his week-long coronation feast!
 A half ton is now the normal minimum starting weight for a Gigantean King - and most grow considerably while on the throne.